 Spirals are the most common galaxy shape.
 Galaxies group together in superclusters and superclusters group together in walls.
 These walls or filaments of numerous superclusters, gravitationally-bound and separated by large areas of void, are the largest known structures in the universe.

-The Milky Way’s dust obstructs us from seeing the depth of these filaments or sheets, so we do not yet know the exact shape of these walls. www.spacetelescope.org
+The Milky Way’s dust obstructs us from seeing the depth of these filaments or sheets, so we do not yet know the exact shape of these walls.
+More information can be found at www.spacetelescope.org.

 This is part 1 of three-part video series from “recreational mathematician” Vi Hart, explaining the mathematics behind the Fibonacci Sequence.
 Part 1 shows how you can draw the sequence and shows how it actually on pinecones and pineapples.

 18 Amazing Examples of the Fibonacci Sequence in Nature

 2) Romanesque Broccoli

 Romanesque broccoli is a striking example of the fibonacci.
 Each nub is a Fibonacci spiral of its own.